 Targeting the biochemical basis for metabolism is one of the most effective ways to lose weight.
 There are three major hormones that play a crucial role in metabolism: insulin, ghrelin, and leptin.

 Ghrelin is the hormone that signals hunger.
-When ghrelin rises, we become hungry and are prompted to eat.
-Thus, lowering ghrelin levels can help us control cravings and naturally need to eat less.
+When ghrelin rises, you become hungry and are prompted to eat.
+Thus, lowering ghrelin levels can help you control cravings and naturally need to eat less.
 The goal: to lower ghrelin levels.

-Leptin is the counterpart to ghrelin — it is our natural appetite suppressor, the hormone that tells us when we have had enough to eat.
-When we eat, our body fat levels go up, which in turn causes leptin levels to go up.
-Elevated leptin levels signal to the brain that we are full.
+Leptin is the counterpart to ghrelin — it is your natural appetite suppressor, the hormone that tells you when you have had enough to eat.
+When you eat, your body fat levels go up, which in turn causes leptin levels to go up.
+Elevated leptin levels signal to the brain that you are full.

-So, how can we use biohacking to influence these hormone functions naturally in order to improve metabolism and gut function?
+So, how can you use biohacking to influence these hormone functions naturally in order to improve metabolism and gut function?

-The key is to target our habits and environment, both of which can affect our hormone levels.
+The key is to target your habits and environment, both of which can affect your hormone levels.
 Dr. Karrie Hohn, internal medicine and functional medicine physician at PALM Health, says, “Insulin, leptin, and ghrelin levels will diminish when you eat a balanced, whole-food, healthy diet and get regular exercise.”
 Maintaining a consistent sleep schedule and managing stress are also crucial to regulating hormone levels.